coderbeez/interior-architect/README.md

 # [coletteosullivan.com](https://coletteosullivan.com)

-*A portfolio website for an interior architect and designer, developed for a client while completing the Code Institute's fullstack milestone project.*
+*A portfolio website for an interior architect and designer, developed for a client while completing the Code Institute's fullstack milestone module.*

 # UX